maxim-ai/Maze-Game/README.md

 Hello,  welcome to the Maze Game.

-This project implements a complete maze game from scratch.\
+This project implements a complete maze game from scratch using JAVA language.\
 The project consists of three parts: A,B,C.

 ### Part A